mongodb/leafygreen-ui/packages/table/README.md

 ---

+#### `allowSelectAll?: boolean`

+This prop controls whether a 'select all' checkbox will be rendered in the header row.
+This will be set to `true` by default.

+---

 #### `withPagination?: boolean`

 Setting this prop will indicate that the Table component is being used with the Pagination component.
 This will expose various pagination utilities from `table.getState().pagination`.
 Find an example of how this prop should be used on our [Storybook deployment](https://mongodb.github.io/leafygreen-ui).